furbrain/CVExplorer/docs/CONTRIBUTING.rst

 ::

-    python3 -m venv pyprojskel
+    python3 -m venv cvexplorer
-    source pyprojskel/bin/activate
+    source cvexplorer/bin/activate

 If you are using `Anaconda`_ go for:

 ::

-    conda create --name pyprojskel python=3.7
+    conda create --name cvexplorer python=3.7
-    conda activate pyprojskel
+    conda activate cvexplorer

-Where :code:`pyprojskel` is the name you wish to give to the environment dedicated to this project.
+Where :code:`cvexplorer` is the name you wish to give to the environment dedicated to this project.

 Either under *pip* or *conda*, install the package in :code:`develop` mode, and also :ref:`tox<Uniformed Tests with tox>`. **Note**, here I assume our project has **no** dependencies.